cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-11-02-shortening-the-distance-between-academia-and-industry.md

 Here is a non-exhaustive list of actions for researchers:

-- Disseminate their results beyond the academic community
+- Disseminate their results beyond the academic community.
-- Create platforms for the general public to show the impact of their contributions
+- Create platforms for the general public to show the impact of their contributions.
-- Go there (to companies), listen to their questions and problems, and interact with them
+- Go there (to companies), listen to their questions and problems, and interact with them.
-- Promote events and invite people from the industry to present the technology that they deploy on a daily basis
+- Promote events and invite people from the industry to present the technology that they deploy on a daily basis.
-- Create open-source organizations, contributing together with academics, engineers, and the community there
+- Create open-source organizations, contributing together with academics, engineers, and the community there.

 # Why is it Challenging?